 What does it help you do?

-- Provide a sampling frame for on-the-ground assessments
+- Design a livelihoods-based sampling frame for needs assessments